How to build a WhatsApp chatbot for business

 Forward messages to a human in time

-Like I said earlier, your customers are busy.
+As I said earlier, your customers are busy.
 They don’t want to spend time on a bot that doesn’t seem to be able to offer the right information.
 And a bot simply isn’t always going to be able to be perfect.
 That’s why you should train it to recognize when it should hand a conversation over to a human employee.
 This could be when a customer uses a certain keyword, such as ‘angry’ or ‘complaint’.
 But you can also do this after a bot has failed to recognize a customer’s questions more than two times.
-This avoids the customer from becoming frustrated with your business.
+This prevents the customer from becoming frustrated with your business.

 Ending a conversation?
 Add a CTA

 When a conversation between a bot and your customer comes to an end, you should always end it with a clear call to action.
 This is a way to give your customer the opportunity to take the next logical action without having to think about what that should be.
-For support conversations, you could decide to end with a link to your help center for more information.

-Building your own WhatsApp bot doesn’t have to be complex.
+Building your own WhatsApp Business bot doesn’t have to be complex.
 With Trengo, you can build your own no-code bot without having to use a single line of code.